Oakland Post-Conviction Relief Lawyer

 California criminal procedure requires that every non-citizen defendant be advised of the possibility of deportation upon conviction, especially when they are in the process of pleading guilty or no contest to a charge.
 Unfortunately, judges or counsel may fail to provide these advisements, leading to some immigrants unknowingly facing deportation after accepting a plea.
 This lack of advisement was occurring often and started coming to the forefront with the increase in removal and deportation proceedings.

-What an Oakland Post-Conviction Relief Attorney Could Do to Help
+Call an Oakland Post-Conviction Relief Attorney for Help

 A conviction in court does not always mean that you must live with the consequences no matter what.
 In specific situations where you were not made aware of their rights or when changes in the law have made an old sentence unfair, you have the right to seek a change to that conviction.
 This can result in the court ordering a new plea of not guilty and ultimately, a renegotiated sentence that changes the crime type for the conviction or dismissal in some circumstances.